Cornell University Diversity & Inclusion Website

 The Africana Studies and Research Center is comprised of nationally and internationally recognized scholars and educators, socially conscious intellectuals, and students representing each of Cornell’s undergraduate and graduate schools and colleges.

-The American Indian Program (AIP) at Cornell University provides a unique combination of educational, social and cultural opportunities to Native students studying at the University.
+The American Indian and Indigenous Studies Program (AIISP) at Cornell University provides a unique combination of educational, social and cultural opportunities to Native students studying at the University.
 Our first commitment is to facilitate students' academic success and address their cultural needs.
 Native student organizations, such as NASAC, AISES, IGSA, and NALSA allow students to develop leadership and organizational skills.
 The Program offers student support services, American Indian Studies courses, community outreach, and more.

 The Asian & Asian American Center (A3C) brings together the rich diversity of Asian and Asian American student experiences to support a strong and inclusive campus community.
 The center nurtures positive student-to-student and group-to-group interaction to contribute to the multicultural education of all students and to the social/cultural development of leaders able to navigate a diverse and complex global society.
 The Asian & Asian American Center also serves as a second home for Asian, Asian American, Pacific Islander, and bi/multiracial undergraduate and graduate/professional students.